raihansikdar/flutter_debug_logger/README.md

 # flutter_debug_logger

->`flutter_debug_logger` is a lightweight and developer-friendly Flutter utility package for logging API responses in a clean, Postman-like style.
+<p>`flutter_debug_logger` is a lightweight and developer-friendly Flutter utility package for logging API responses in a clean, Postman-like style.
-It pretty-prints JSON and adds status emojis, making your console logs more structured and readable while debugging REST APIs.
+It pretty-prints JSON and adds status emojis, making your console logs more structured and readable while debugging REST APIs.</p>
 ---

 ## 🚀 Features